 Step 3.
 Select the apps you want to transfer to the computer.

 You should have solved the problem of parsing the package while installing an app on Android phones with those simple tips we offered above.
-DroidKit provides an Android system repair tool for you to fix all system issues.
-And you can also backup your apps from Android to the computer via AnyDroid, which is an impressive Android data transfer tool.
-Just get it to your computer and start a free trial >
+DroidKit provides an Android system repair tool for you to fix all system issues, and your Samsung will work normally with the latest firmware package.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >